stackmob-bot/stackmob-java-client-sdk/README.md

 * Connect your Java command line utility to your StackMob app
 * Connect your Tomcat, JBoss, etc... app to your StackMob app

 Hopefully you can see the pattern here.
-With this library, you can connect any JVM to your StackMob app.
+With this library, you can connect almost any JVM to your StackMob app.

 ## Getting Started